aws-observability/observability-best-practices/docs/en/guides/serverless/oss/lambda-based-observability-adot.md

 ## **Custom configuration support for ADOT Collector**

-The ADOT Lambda layers combines both OpenTelemetry SDK and the ADOT Collector components.
+The ADOT Lambda Layer combines both OpenTelemetry SDK and the ADOT Collector components.
 The configuration of the ADOT Collector follows the OpenTelemetry standard.
-By default, the ADOT Lambda layer uses [config.yaml](https://github.com/aws-observability/aws-otel-lambda/blob/main/adot/collector/config.yaml), which exports telemetry data to AWS X-Ray.
+By default, the ADOT Lambda Layer uses [config.yaml](https://github.com/aws-observability/aws-otel-lambda/blob/main/adot/collector/config.yaml), which exports telemetry data to AWS X-Ray.
 However, ADOT Lambda Layer also supports other exporters, which enables you to send metrics and traces to other destinations.
 Find the complete list of available components supported for custom configuration [here](https://github.com/aws-observability/aws-otel-lambda/blob/main/README.md#adot-lambda-layer-available-components).

 ## **Integration with Amazon Managed Service for Prometheus (AMP)**

 You can use custom collector configuration to export metrics from your Lambda function to Amazon Managed Prometheus (AMP).

-1. Follow the steps from auto-instrumentation above, to configure Lambda Layer, set Environment variable `AWS_LAMBDA_EXEC_WRAPPER` , and enable X-Ray for your Lambda function.
+1. Follow the steps from auto-instrumentation above, to configure Lambda Layer, set Environment variable `AWS_LAMBDA_EXEC_WRAPPER`.
-2. Follow the [instructions](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-create-workspace.html) to create Amazon Manager Prometheus workspace in you AWS account, where you Lambda function will be sending metrics to.
+2. Follow the [instructions](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-create-workspace.html) to create Amazon Manager Prometheus workspace in your AWS account, where your Lambda function will be sending metrics to.
 Make a note of the `Endpoint - remote write URL` from the AMP workspace.
 You would need that to be configured on ADOT collector configuration.
 3. Create a custom ADOT collector configuration file (say `collector.yaml`) in your Lambda function's root directory with details of AMP endpoint remote write URL from previous step.
 You can also load the configuration file from S3 bucket.
 Sample ADOT collector configuration file:
 ```